Collective Buckling in Metal-Organic Framework Materials: Application to MOF-5

 In Fig.~\ref{Fig:PhaseDiagram} we show the order parameter as obtained by a numerical solution of the self-consistency equation as a function of temperature and the phase diagram.
 The model parameters and the critical temperature are summarized in Tab.~\ref{Tab1}.
 The mean-field analysis predicts a continuous transition into a ferrobuckled phase and the critical temperature increasing approximately linearly with applied strain.
-For $T \to 0$ the order parameter saturates at $b_0 = \sqrt{\mu/\nu}$, the minimum of the double-well potential.
-These results demonstrate that collective buckling can occur at experimentally feasible temperatures under moderate strain.
+For $T \to 0$ the order parameter saturates at $b_0 = \sqrt{\mu/\nu}$, the minimum of the double-well potential. \nh{These results suggest, within the present model framework, that collective buckling could occur at experimentally accessible temperatures under moderate strain.}